 1 2 3 4 5 6

-Earned Credit F lours:
+Earned Credit I lours:

 16 34 54 78 103 128

-FINANCIAL AID PROBATION/SUSPENSION - If a student fails to meet the minimum requirements as stated, the student will be placed on financial aid probation for the next succeeding academic year of enrollment, except at the end of the student's second year.
-If at the end of the probationary academic year of enrollment, the student does not meet the minimum requirements, the student will be placed on financial aid suspension and will not be eligible for financial aid reinstatement until the minimum cumulative requirements of the policy are attained.
+FINANCIAL AID PROBATION/SUSPENSION - If a student fails to meet the minimum requirements as stated, the student will be placed on financial aid warning for the next succeeding academic term of enrollment.
+If at the end of the warning term of enrollment, the student does not meet the minimum requirements, the student will be placed on financial aid suspension and will not be eligible for financial aid reinstatement until the minimum cumulative requirements of the policy are attained.

 For a student to be eligible for Title IV Aid at Missouri Valley College, the student must have academic standing at the point in the program that is consistent with Missouri Valley College requirements for graduation.
-Before each academic year, the student's academic record will be checked for satisfactory academic progress.
-In general, satisfactory progress requires that for each two semesters (which constitutes one academic year, summer being optional) of enrollment, 16 credit hours must be earned the first year, a total of 34 by the end of the second year, and so on according to the chart for full-time students.
-Part-time students must successfully complete at least 50 percent of their credit hours attempted and have academic standing at that point in the program that is consistent with Missouri Valley College requirements for graduation.
-Failure to maintain minimum academic progress will result in being ineligible to receive Title IV financial assistance, following a financial aid probationary period, except as follows: If a student fails to meet the minimum requirements as stated at the end of the second academic year, the student will be placed on Financial Aid Suspension.
+Before each academic term, the student's academic record will be checked for satisfactory academic progress.
+In general, satisfactory progress requires that for each term of enrollment a student must complete 2/3 of their attempted classes within the academic term for with they are enrolled in the class and maintain a cumulative GPA of at least 2.0.
+Failure to maintain minimum academic progress will result in being ineligible to receive Title IV financial assistance, following a financial aid warning period, except as follows: If a student fails to complete their program within 150% of the published program length (for a four year program a student may not attempt more than 192 credit hours) the student will be placed on financial aid suspension.
 Withdrawal from the college has no effect on the student's satisfactory progress upon re-entering.